When Johnny Comes Marching Home: "Johnny Fill Up the Bowl"

 "Johnny Fill Up the Bowl", which provided the tune for "When Johnny Comes Marching Home", was a topical drinking song that commented on events in the American Civil War.
 It was frequently refitted with new words by soldiers and other publishers.

 A satirical variant of "Johnny Fill Up the Bowl", entitled "For Bales" or, more fully, "For Bales!
 An O'er True Tale.
 Dedicated to Those Pure Patriots Who Were Afflicted with 'Cotton on the Brain' and Who Saw The Elephant", was published in New Orleans in 1864, by A. E. Blackmar.

 "American Salute"

-An "American Salute", which is a new modern setting of "When Johnny Comes Marching Home", is the 1942 version of the popular american song made by composer, conductor and bandleader Morton Gould.
+An "American Salute", which is a more modern setting of "When Johnny Comes Marching Home", is the 1942 version of the popular American song created by composer, conductor, and bandleader Morton Gould.

-Proposed as a full set of variations on the theme of the song (with a bombastic finale that also reprise the theme of the tune) the composition is a staple of american classical music and it was recorded many times, specially by the composer himself.
+Proposed as a full set of variations on the theme of the song with a bombastic finale that also reprises the theme of the tune, the composition is a staple of American classical music and was recorded many times, especially by the composer himself.